-The world of drums and percussion, and music in general, is filled with many weird and wonderful words.
-A drum head is the new accepted term for what we once called a drum skin.
-You tighten your drum heads by adjusting the tension bolts, and you fit the head onto the bearing edge of your drum shell.
-Just this one paragraph has multiple drum terms that can be confusing to beginner drummers, and we haven't even touched the really weird ones like batter heads, hybrid drums, crotchets and x-hats.
+That one paragraph alone has multiple drum terms that can confuse beginner drummers, and we haven't even touched the weird ones like batter heads, hybrid drums, crotchets, and x-hats.
 What is a rack tom, and why might you need a memory lock?
 How does a rim shot differ from a rim click?
 How does a boom cymbal stand compare to a straight stand, and what on earth is a snare basket?

-An "accent" is a musical note that is played slightly stronger than other accompanying notes.
-Therefore, it is "accentuated" or "accented".
+An "accent" is a musical note played slightly stronger than other accompanying notes.
+Therefore, it is "accentuated" or "accented."
 See also dynamic strokes.
-In musical notation, it is represented as a right facing arrow (>) above the note in question.
+It is represented as a right-facing arrow (>) above the note in question in music notation.
 Check out Drum Ambition Lesson 20 to see how this works.

 Air Drums / Air Drumming.

-Well worthy of a Glossary mention!
-Air drumming is the art of playing the drums without actually having any drums to hit!
-It's a lot of fun, a big hit at parties, and a must for any Rush fan.
-Above all though, it's actually a great way to learn the early days of drumming - in fact, our blog explains how this can effectively replace a drum set when starting out.
+Air drumming is the art of playing the drums without having any drums to hit!
+It's a great way to learn the early days of drumming.
+This article explains how this can effectively replace a drum set when starting.

 Auxiliary Snare Drum.

-This term usually refers to the snare drum being played on beat 2 and 4.
+This term usually refers to the snare drum being played on beats 2 and 4, thus creating a back-beat.
 (If in a 4/4 time signature).

 Also referred to as Measures.
-Bars are the individual “boxes” on a music staff that contain the music notation.
-If you were to play one bar four times in succession, you could say that you have played “Four bars of time”.
-This is a phrase used to tell you that you have repeated a given pattern four times.
+Bars are the individual "boxes" on a music staff that contain the music notation.
+If you were to play one bar four times in succession, you could say that you have played "Four bars of time."
+This phrase is used to tell you that you have repeated a given pattern four times.

 Also known as the Kick Drum.
-The drum which lies on the floor and is played using a bass drum pedal.
-Bass drums emit low frequency bass tones and are often referred to as the Kick Drum.
-Bass drums can be anything from 18 inches to 28 inches in diameter in some cases, but the most common sizes are 18” (popular with jazz applications) and 20/22” bass drums (popular for most other genres).
-Some drummers use two bass drums in their set ups, but the second bass drum has been largely made redundant by the creation of the double bass drum pedal.
-Bass drums have legs to keep them in position, and sharp spurs to stop them from siding.
+The bass drum sits on the floor and is played using a bass drum pedal.
+Bass drums emit low-frequency bass tones and are often referred to as the Kick Drum.
+Bass drums can be anything from 18 inches to 28 inches in diameter in some cases.
+Still, the most common sizes are 18" (popular with jazz applications) and 20/22" bass drums (popular for most other genres).
+Some drummers use two bass drums in their setups, but the second bass drum has mainly been made redundant by the creation of the double bass drum pedal.
+Bass drums have legs to keep them in position and sharp spurs to stop them from sliding.
 Be careful if you have wood floors!
 A carpet (or drum rug) is always a good idea to protect your floor and stop your bass drum from sliding when you are playing.

 Bass Drum Beater.

 This is the striking device found at the end of a bass drum beater shaft.
 It strikes the bass drum head when controlled via a bass drum pedal.
-Beaters are usually made from felt, plastic or wood - and each of these different materials produce a different sound, or “attack” on the bass drum head.
+Beaters are usually made from felt, plastic, or wood.
+Each of these different materials produces a different sound or "attack" on the bass drum head.